Design for Supply Chain Principles Explained

 If possible, make sure that your supply chain involves as many local manufacturing partners as possible.
 It doesn’t mean that you should always turn to your neighbour, but outsourcing to other countries for minimising costs can backfire.

-This is especially evident in today’s world where the Covid situation has put a great strain on supply chains all over the world, with production lines sitting idle due to the shortage of certain parts.
+This is especially evident today, where Covid and political conflicts have put a great strain on supply chains all over the world, leading to port congestion and numerous other issues, including idle production lines due to shortages of specific materials and parts.”

 Of course, the costs may be a lot lower somewhere else.
-But if you add the shipping costs, lead times (waiting also costs) and involved risks into the equation, it might often turn out that the cheaper face value may be easily be surpassed by the quickness and stabile nature of turning to local (at least in the same country).
+But if you add the shipping costs, lead times (waiting also costs) and involved risks into the equation, it might often turn out that the cheaper face value may be easily surpassed by the quickness and stabile nature of turning to local (or at least in the same country or region).

 Control expedited freight costs